Home » Metabolism » Metabolic Health » Obesity Prevention

 The Dangers of Surgical Weight Loss

 More and more Americans are choosing surgical options to lose weight.
 In 1998, there were 13,000 surgical weight loss procedures in the U.S. By 2008, that number had grown to a whopping 200,000 procedures, according to the American Society of Metabolic and Bariatric Surgery (ASMBS).
-With more than one-third of the adult population battling obesity, weight loss surgery sounds like a godsend.
+With more than one-third of the adult population battling obesity, sounds like a godsend.
 Or is it?

 weight-loss